NinthTechMC/TechTree/README.md

 - If the tech tree changes slightly without adding new items, the progress will still be valid
 - If a new item not previously reference in the tech tree is added, it is assumed that the player has not picked it up, since only items in the tech tree is added to the save data.

+## Debug Support
+There is a debug guide book item available that has several features:
+- Automatically reload the config when used
+- Displays all pages (including hidden), and all pages can be read.
+- Displays additional debug info
+- Allows completing a category or item entry in the GUI.

+There are also some commands which could be handy:
+- `/techtree reload` to reload config
+- `/techtree hand` to print the name of the item in your hand

 ## Multiplayer Support
 Multiplayer (i.e. dedicated server) is supported.
 The config needs to be both on the client